 So with us, if you work 30 hours a week on minimum wage, you will pay no income tax at all.
 Nothing.
 Zero.
 Zilch.

-Because, with the focus on the deficit and the economy Mr Cameron couldn’t help but poke fun at his Labour party counterpart.
+Because, with the focus on the deficit and the economy Mr Cameron couldn’t help but poke fun at his Labour party counterpart for his conference keynote speech.

 And while I’m on the subject of the big economic questions our country faces – on spending, on tax – did you hear Ed Miliband last week?